View Eileen Dittrich's Obituary on emissourian.com and share memories

 |

+She was preceded in death by her parents, Thomas and Genevieve Culleton, and two brothers, Leo Jones and Vincent Culleton.

+Visitation was held Wednesday, Jan.
+29, at Russell Colonial Funeral Home, St. Clair, with rosary services at 5 p.m.

-A funeral Mass for Eileen Dittrich, nee Culleton, 69, Dittmer, will be Thursday, Jan.
-30, at 10 a.m. at St. Francis of Assisi Church, Luebbering.
+A funeral Mass was held at 10 a.m.
+Thursday, Jan.
+30, at St. Francis of Assisi Catholic Church, Luebbering, with the Rev. Bob Knight officiating.